pointwise/GlyphClientPython/README.rst

 .. code:: python

-   with GlyphClient(port=2807) as glf:
+   with GlyphClient() as glf:
        glf.eval("puts {Hello World}")

+The GlyphClient constructor has an optional argument of a port number.
+Most of the time this can be left unspecified, which means it will use the value of the PWI_GLYPH_SERVER_PORT, or 2807 if the environment variable is not defined.
+When running a script from within the Pointwise GUI, before the script is executed, the PWI_GLYPH_SERVER_PORT environment variable is set to the current port that the Glyph Server has been configured to listen to.
+Only when a script needs to communicate with multiple instances of Pointwise would specifying the port be necessary, and it is recommended that the script allow user input for specifying the port so that the script is not hard coded.

-GlyphClient can start a Glyph server automatically as a subprocess by specifying the port number as zero.
+The GlyphClient constructor can also start Pointwise in batch mode as a subprocess with a actively listening Glyph Server by specifying the port number as zero.
 Note that this will consume a Pointwise license, if one is available.
-Standard and error output from the server subprocess can be captured by specifying a callback function.
+Standard and error output from the Pointwise subprocess can be captured by specifying a callback function.

 Note that, in order to use port=0, the directory path of the Pointwise-installed version of 'tclsh' (for Windows platforms) or the